Home / Knowledge Center / I’m Working a Nanny Share Job, Does Having Two Bosses Change Anything with My Payroll and Taxes?

 I’m Working a Nanny Share Job, Does Having Two Bosses Change Anything with My Payroll and Taxes?

+Does having a nanny share job change my payroll and taxes?
 When you work in a nanny share arrangement with two families, both families become employers.
 Presuming that each pay you for the work performed for their individual family, each employer is responsible for withholding nanny share payroll taxes and the periodic remittances of payroll taxes.
 Nanny share payroll taxes can be confusing, especially if the families are withholding your income taxes.
 A HomeWork Solutions’ household payroll specialist will be happy to discuss your situation with you and how explain payroll should be done for a nanny share.

 Occasionally the non-host family (the family that does not have you working in their home) will try to rationalize treating you as an independent contractor.
 This is incorrect!